MPIIComputationalEpigenetics/WSHScripts/README.md

 Contains scripts that are used in various occassions by the pipelines, for instance to add a methylation call string (similar to bismark) to a bam file.

-## plotting_scripts
+### plotting_scripts

 Contains R scripts needed to reproduce the plots/analysis from the publication, both for synthetic and biological data.

 ### real_world_application

-Contains the scripts for the calculation on the two RRBS data sets, which are a healthy blood data set (Kiel Cohort) and a Ewing sarcoma cancer example (Ewing).
+Contains the scripts for the calculation on the two RRBS data sets, i.e. the healthy blood data set and the Ewing sarcoma cancer example (Ewing).

 ### scores